connorm10/Sell-Your-Car/README.md

 # M2OEP-chmooney
 Open ended project for Module 2 of CS2300 in Spring 2024.

 Is-A relationship in C++.
 A racecar is a car.
+This is an example of inheritance, where one class extends the other.